ruyakrgl/webpage_try/_pages/cv.md

 Publications
 ======
 * Journals
-  * R. Karagulle, N. Arechiga, A. Best, J. DeCastro, and N. Ozay,“A Preference Learning Approach to Develop Safe and Personalizable Autonomous Vehicles,” 2023 (submitted to RA-L)
+  * R. Karagulle, N. Aréchiga, A. Best, J. DeCastro, and N. Ozay,“A Preference Learning Approach to Develop Safe and Personalizable Autonomous Vehicles,” 2023 (submitted to RA-L)
 * Conferences
-  * R. Karagulle, N. Ozay, N. Arechiga, J. DeCastro, and A. Best,“Incorporating Logic in Online Preference Learning for Safe Personalization of Autonomous Vehicles,” 2023 (submitted to HSCC)
+  * R. Karagulle, N. Ozay, N. Aréchiga, J. DeCastro, and A. Best,“Incorporating Logic in Online Preference Learning for Safe Personalization of Autonomous Vehicles,” 2023 (submitted to HSCC)
-  * R. Karagulle, N. Arechiga, J. DeCastro, and N. Ozay, “Classification of Driving Behaviors Using STL Formulas: A Comparative Study,” in Formal Modeling and Analysis of Timed Systems, Cham: Springer International Publishing, 2022, pp. 153–162, ISBN: 978-3-031-15839-1
+  * R. Karagulle, N. Aréchiga, J. DeCastro, and N. Ozay, “Classification of Driving Behaviors Using STL Formulas: A Comparative Study,” in Formal Modeling and Analysis of Timed Systems, Cham: Springer International Publishing, 2022, pp. 153–162, ISBN: 978-3-031-15839-1

 Presentations and Talks
 ======
 * **HSCC 2023:** Safety Guaranteed Preference Learning. *Poster Presentation*, *May 2023*
 * **FORMATS 2022:** Classification of Driving Behaviors Using STL Formulas:A Comparative Study *Talk*, *Sept 2022*